anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### MASA issued Voucher Processing by Registrar {#exchanges_uc2_2_vs}

-After receiving the voucher the registrar SHOULD evaluate it for transparency and logging purposes as outlined in section 5.6 of {{RFC8995}}.
+After receiving the voucher the registrar SHOULD evaluate it for transparency and logging purposes as outlined in Section 5.6 of {{RFC8995}}.
 The registrar MUST add an additional signature to the MASA provided voucher using its registrar credentials.

-The signature is created by signing the original "JWS Payload" produced by MASA and the registrar added "JWS Protected Header" using the registrar EE credentials (see {{RFC7515}}, section 5.2 point 8.
+The signature is created by signing the original "JWS Payload" produced by MASA and the registrar added "JWS Protected Header" using the registrar LDevID credentials (see {{RFC7515}}, Section 5.2 point 8.
-The x5c component of the "JWS Protected Header" MUST contain the registrar EE certificate as well as potential intermediate CA certificates up to the pinned domain certificate.
+The x5c component of the "JWS Protected Header" MUST contain the registrar LDevID certificate as well as potential intermediate CA certificates up to the pinned domain certificate.
 The pinned domain certificate is already contained in the voucher payload ("pinned-domain-cert").

-This signature provides POP of the private key corresponding to the registrar EE certificate the pledge received in the trigger for the PVR (see {{pavrt}}).
+This signature provides POP of the private key corresponding to the registrar LDevID certificate the pledge received in the trigger for the PVR (see {{pavrt}}).
-The registrar MUST use the same registrar EE credentials used for authentication in the TLS handshake to authenticate towards the registrar-agent.
+The registrar MUST use the same registrar LDevID credentials used for authentication in the TLS handshake to authenticate towards the registrar-agent.
-This ensures that the same registrar EE certificate can be used to verify the signature as transmitted in the voucher-request as also transferred in the PVR in the "agent-provided-proximity-registrar-cert".
+This ensures that the same registrar LDevID certificate can be used to verify the signature as transmitted in the voucher-request as also transferred in the PVR in the "agent-provided-proximity-registrar-cert".
 {{MASA-REG-vr}} below provides an example of the voucher with two signatures.

 ~~~~